 |Resize a system disk or data disk||

 |Replace a system disk||Replace the system disk (public images)|

 |Back up disk data|

-|Restore a disk to its initial status||Reinitialize a cloud disk|
+|Restore a disk to its initial status||Reinitialize a system disk|

-|Restore a disk to its status at a specific point in time||Roll back a disk|
+|Restore a disk to its status at a specific point of time||Roll back a disk|